voidagency/vactory_starter_kit/modules/vactory_translations_export/README.md

 Go to `/admin/config/regional/translate/import` select the desired context and the delimiter then upload the csv and click import.

+### Permission
+To be able to access the translation CSV import/export form user should have the permissions:
+* Administer vactory_translations_export configuration
+(`administer vactory_translations_export configuration`)

 ### Maintainers
 Brahim KHOUY <b.khouy@void.fr>